Buvanavel/DevopsWithGithub-Hands-on-Labs/readmeformysql.md

-Creation of mysql database test
+Creation of mysql database test1